23 Troubleshooting

 Cause: The inference system sees a numeric column and treats it as continuous.
 Continuous color means no grouping – all data stays in one group with a gradient legend.

-(pj/lay-line data :day :score {:color :subject})
+(pj/lay-line :day :score {:color :subject}))

-(pj/lay-line data :day :score {:color :subject
+(pj/lay-line :day :score {:color :subject :color-type :categorical}))

-See Inference Rules for a worked example.
+See Inference Rules for the full mechanism.

 Numeric Column Rejected by a Categorical-Axis Mark